MathFrenchToast/essentials_cmd/kubectl_essentials.md

 Your deployment is a cronjob but you want to launch it now (for testing maybe) ?
 `kubectl create job --from=cronjob/$CRONJOBNAME $ANAMEGIVENBYYOUFORTHISEXEC`

+# revoke current kubectl access

+To cleanly 'logout' from your cluster:
+`kubectl config unset current-context`
+This will prevent any further unwanted operations